doivglser/mindevenviro-fanciful/README.md

 # PROBLEMS:

 * no workaround to install wifi firmware.
+(I recommend a dd-wrt router as client over ethernet)

 * while installing:

 	while installing snort: debconf asks for interface eth0 no workaround for "eno[0-9]" interfaces.
 Take a look in to "ip route show" and "sudo dpkg --configure -a" with the name of your interface.

-	While installing mysql-server, there has no password for root.

-	./install :		workaround no password in /etc/mysql/debian.cnf wont work properly.

-	set_mysql_passwd :	I worte this script to set a root password for mysql-server (mariadb) "/run/mysqld/mysqld.sock" refuses connection to "mysqld_safe --skip-grant-tables &" but sometimes worked.
-Issues with mysql reffering jommla install

 # Requirements: